remvst/knight/README.md

 # Path To Glory

-**Path To Glory** is my entry for 2023's [JS13K](https://js13kgames.com/) competition.

-The game is a beat 'em up where you fight waves of enemies until you reach the final boss.

-## Story

 > 1254 AD
 >
 > The Kingdom of Syldavia is being invaded by the Northern Empire.